 Supervisory authority/ies: one or more authorities responsible for ensuring compliance with the provisions of the Convention as incorporated by the Applicable law.
-[Source: Article 15 of the Convention]

 Third party beneficiary: the Data subject whose Personal data have been transferred under these Clauses.

 Third Party: a natural or legal person, public authority, service, agency or any other body that is not a Party to these Clauses but to which the Personal data is onward transferred by the Data importer, located in the same or in a different jurisdiction as the Data importer.